Mr Bean (company): Japan

 In January 2010, in a partnership with Tokyu Gourmet Front, Super Bean International opened a Mr Bean outlet in Shibuya, Japan, at the Shibuya Train Station.

 Future

 In March 2012, the Mr Bean group announced that it will open twelve stores across the region by the end of the year, to add to its five outlets in Tokyo, Seoul, Malaysia and Shanghai.

 With the regional expansion underway, Mr Bean hopes to double the number of overseas stores to 34 by 2013 and eventually expand to other markets such as the United States.
-However, due to franchising issues in China, and poor sales and business failures in Malaysia, Mr Bean closed all its franchise stores in Malaysia and China.
+However, due to franchising issues in China, and poor sales and business failures in Malaysia, Mr Bean has closed all its franchise stores in Malaysia and China.

 Branding

-The company’s name, Mr Bean, originated when both founders wanted to differentiate their stall from their competitors.
+The company's name originated when both founders wanted to differentiate their stall from their competitors'.
 As the founders were selling soya bean drinks and both of them were men, they decided to call their company Mr Bean.
 When Mr Bean was launched in 1995, their original logo had an ‘oriental’ look.